runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Jan Tschichold
 --------------

 Inspired by the first Bauhaus Weimar exhibition, Jan Tschichold released _Die Neue Typografie_ in 1928.
 What today is considered an extreme modernist manifesto of typography, it had a profound impact on graphic design and typography at the time.

 In the book Tschichold condemned the use of serif fonts, as well as centered designs.
+The book can be seen as a manual for the "Swiss Style" of graphic design.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dieneue_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dieneue.jpg" />